vinli/vinli-cli/README.md

 This selection will be saved in the closest `.vinlirc` file.
 Vinli-cli will prompt for your dev-portal email and password to lookup the app (either by name or by id) and will retrieve the corresponding secret.
 If you are not currently signed in to a developer account, you can specify the appId and appSecret to use:
 * `vinli app set-current --app "My App"` - will use your dev-portal token to find an app with the nearest name
 * `vinli app set-current --app 6cbced16-d831-469c-898d-8b83f0f8fd5f` - will use your dev-portal token to find the app with the given ID
-* `vinli app set current --app d0810cc9-3e78-4411-a6ff-4ebb4a4c0243 --secret xZmuKWEJrTUM66mxeEjan` - will set the app credentials directly
+* `vinli app set-current --app d0810cc9-3e78-4411-a6ff-4ebb4a4c0243 --secret xZmuKWEJrTUM66mxeEjan` - will set the app credentials directly

 You can also specify the app individually in every command, which will not modify the current app selection in `.vinlirc`:
 * `vinli <service> <command>"` (app and secret loaded from nearest `.vinlirc` file)